 Services like Cloudflare ($20 per month) and Sucuri ($17 per month) are easy to set up, and they act as a Web Firewall to shield your website from malicious visitors before they even reach your server.

-You also have a range of ‘in site’ security options.
-These might take the form of plugins which save your site from spam comments, or which check the ip address of incoming visitors to match against databases of known hackers, or advise you when a file has been added or modified.
+You also have a range of ‘in-site’ security options.
+These might take the form of plugins that save your site from spam comments, or which check the IP address of incoming visitors to match against databases of known hackers, or advise you when a file has been added or modified.
 These offer varying degrees of success, and can be free or cost a nominal amount (perhaps $20) per year.

-SSL certificates can cost anything from nothing (if your host provides it) to many hundreds, or even thousands, of pounds per year, if you purchase from one of the top certificating authorities, with a particularly large insured amount etc. You might also have to pay for it to be installed on your server, and make adjustments to your website to make sure it works.
-For a small business website, plan on spending around £50 per year on the certificate (although we offer FREE SSL CERTIFICATES for clients hosting with us), and perhaps £50 – £100 for a web developer to make the necessary changes to your website.
+SSL certificates can cost anything from nothing (if your host provides it) to many hundreds, or even thousands, of pounds per year, if you purchase from one of the top certificating authorities, with a particularly large insured amount, etc. You might also have to pay for it to be installed on your server and make adjustments to your website to make sure it works.
+For a small business website, plan on spending around £10 – £50 per year on the certificate (although we offer FREE SSL CERTIFICATES for clients hosting with us), and perhaps £50 – £100 for a web developer to make the necessary changes to your website.
+Certificates offering wildcard domain coverage, or offering greater insurance if things go wrong, can cost a lot more!

 Content Updates and other Maintenance